 10. Use dental floss to perfectly cut cakes

 Cutting a crumbly cake with a knife does the trick, but it often doesn’t produce as clean or even a cut as most of us would like.
-Then before you know it there’s crumbs everywhere, and one of your guests is asking why they got a smaller slice than Jeff over there.
+Then before you know it, there are crumbs everywhere and one of your guests is asking why they got a smaller slice than Jeff over there.

 Before you start cutting, take a look at the video below…